commercelayer/commercelayer-docs-resources/gift_cards/object.md

 # The gift card object

-A gift card object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/gift_cards endpoint</b>.
+A gift card object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/gift_cards` endpoint.

 ## Fields